 Pitfalls to Watch Out For

-Before or after you hire your VAs, there’s a few things you want to keep an eye out for.
+Before or after you hire your Filipino VAs, there are a few things you want to keep an eye out for.

 There’s no fool-proof way to filter out the first type of applicant, but it’s quite easy to avoid the second.